-Options Description Default value Local mach ine AE Ti- The DICOM identifier of this machine that is sent to the The hostname of tle PACS. the machine Incoming connec- The port where Starviewer will be listened to retrieve 4006 tions port studies from the PACS.
-Maximum seconds How many seconds to wait for a response from the 20
+Options Description Default value Local machi ine AE Ti- The DICOM identifier of this machine that is sent to the PACS.
+The hostname of the machine Incoming tions port connec- The port where Starviewer will be listened to retrieve studies from the PACS.
+4006

-Options Description Default value for timeout PACS before giving up.
-Maximum simultane- ous connections Maximum number of connections that can be active at the same time, at any time, including queries and up- loads; downloads are always carried out one by one.
-3 Institution contact information It allows adding information about the institution.
+Options Description Default value Maximum seconds for timeout How many seconds to wait for a response from the PACS before giving up.
+20 Maximum simulta- neous connections Maximum number of connections that can be active at the same time, at any time, including queries and up- 3 Institution contact information loads; downloads are always carried out one by one.
+It allows adding information about the institution.
 This information will appear in the readme.txt file in the DICOMDIR that are created.

-13.4.
+16.5.
 Local database